 Brimming with barely-cooked vegetables, this noodle dish makes a good light dinner.
 Leftovers packed in a container and eaten cold also make a terrific change-of-pace offering in a brown-bag lunch. more→

 This spicy, nutty platter of cold noodles is an amalgam of Indonesian and Thai-influenced ingredients and seasonings. more→

 Perfect green beans seem to be available only for a month or two in the summer.
 This dish is a nice way to highlight them during that brief window.
-However, I’m so fond of it, that I use frozen green beans so I can make this regularly.
+However, I’m so fond of them, that I use frozen green beans so I can make this easy soba noodle dish regularly.
 I highly recommend using organic whole baby green beans.

 When you’re in the mood for tasty Asian-style fare, this seitan stir-fry, embellished with broccoli, peppers, and wide noodles comes together quickly.
 Serve with spring rolls (from the natural foods store freezer) and a simple coleslaw with a sesame-ginger dressing. more→

 This delectable stir-fry of delectable napa cabbage, mushrooms and tofu, augmented with Asian noodles goes well with a simple slaw and spring rolls from the freezer section of your natural foods store. more→

 The creamy and flavorful sesame sauce absorbs quickly into the noodles, so if you like your noodles especially saucy, you can make a little extra sauce to add when ready to serve.
 Chinese sesame paste is made from toasted sesame seeds and has a distinctly different flavor from the Middle Eastern sesame tahini.
 This recipe is from Party Vegan: Fabulous, Fun Food for Every Occasion* by Robin Robertson © 2010, John Wiley and Sons. more→